gloveboxes/prompt_flow_workshop/docs/azure_provision.md

 ## Step 3: Load grounding data

-The solutions uses two data sources to ground the LLM prompt.
+The solution uses two data sources to ground the LLM prompt.
 The first is an Azure AI Search index that contains product information.
 The second is a Cosmos DB database that contains customer information.

 ### Load the product catalog